-The Secretariat presented the data catalogues for major ICCAT species, noting that this year those tables also include small tunas (SCI-008, Tables 2 to 4).
+The Secretariat presented the data catalogues for major ICCAT species, noting that this year those tables also include small tunas (Secretariat Report on Statistics and Coordination of Research in 2015, Tables 2 to 4).
 The Sub-committee acknowledged improvements in data submissions.
 However, major deficiencies still exist for some ICCAT stocks, particularly for the historical data.
 Once again, the Sub-committee agreed that this information should be reviewed by the species groups, in particular by those that are scheduled to conduct stock assessments in 2016.

 Rec.
-05-09 recognized the need to establish a clear process and procedures to identify data gaps, particularly those that limit the ability of SCRS to conduct robust stock assessments, and to find appropriate means to address those gaps and evaluate the effectiveness of the ICCAT conservation and management measures.
+05-09 recognized the need to establish a clear process and procedures to identify data gaps, particularly those that limit the ability of the SCRS to conduct robust stock assessments, and to find appropriate means to address those gaps and evaluate the effectiveness of the ICCAT conservation and management measures.
 MSE, e.g. as conducted by the Albacore Species Group to evaluate limit reference points, could be used to conduct cost benefit analyses.
 Particularly to evaluate how reducing uncertainty can help reduce the risk of failing to meet management objectives.